 If you’re a local landlord, you might view using the services of a property management company as a high expense.
 However, property management services, which are typically paid out of a small percentage of gross rental income, provide valuable services that will help you avoid problem tenants.

-For example, a good professional property management team provides thorough tenant screening services and well-written leases.
+For example, a good professional property manager in San Jose team provides thorough tenant screening services and well-written leases.
 They will request and review all the required documents and do background checks.
 In addition, they will meet face-to-face with prospective tenants and do all the screening for you.
 The difference between a good tenant and a bad one can literally cost thousands of dollars.
 A good property management company, therefore, can save you time and quite a bit of money.

 Valley Management Group has been providing trustworthy and affordable Santa Clara County property management services for over 35 years.
 If you own a rental property in San Jose, Santa Clara, Campbell or anywhere else in Santa Clara County contact them today for a free property management quote and one free month of services.